The Enthronement of the Sacred Heart of Jesus in the Home

 7. Prayers to the Sacred Heart of Jesus

-UPDATE 2017: I would just like to add to this page that my husband Roger Buck, also author of a book on the Sacred Heart (Cor Jesu Sacratissimum – here at Amazon worldwide) has recently produced a beautiful video about the Heart of Jesus.
+I would just like to add to this page that my husband Roger Buck, now author of a book on the Sacred Heart (Cor Jesu Sacratissimum – here at Amazon worldwide) also has a two-part EWTN interview about his conversion to the Faith as well as the Sacred Heart.

-In that video, he talks about our experiences on pilgrimage to Paray-le-Monial in France, experiences which completely changed both of our lives and led to the creation of this website dedicated to His Most Sacred Heart.
-The videos also features many images related to devotion to the Sacred Heart as well as photos of Paray-le-Monial, taken by me and others.
+The first part is more about the New Age (from which he converted) but in the second part he talks about our experiences on pilgrimage to Paray-le-Monial in France, experiences which completely changed both of our lives and led to the creation of this website dedicated to His Most Sacred Heart.

 The Sacred Heart of Jesus was enthroned in our home many years ago, and we have been greatly blessed.
 I am currently trying to find a print that is identical to the one we have, so that we can share this with others.
 It is the very same image that you have directly above this blog post.
 Would you happen to know where we can acquire these prints?
 God Bless you.